Things Not to Ask Tarot

 4 – Will my neighbour stop watching television so loud?
-Or any petty question about parking spaces, lost keys, grocery shopping etc. This goes hand in hand with one of my 5 Golden Rules of Tarot: Respect the cards.
-The cards are precious and their guidance goes deep.
+Or any question about parking spaces, lost keys, grocery shopping etc. This goes hand in hand with one of my 5 Golden Rules of Tarot: Respect the cards.
+They are precious and their guidance goes deep.
 For the Tarot reader, a session takes a huge amount of energy.
 Focus on soul searching and enlightenment.

 5 – How will I die?
 Well, can the Tarot say?
 Maybe.
 Will a serious and ethical reader answer this?
 I don’t think so.
 It’s an unhealthy question.
 Did a reader already tell you?
 Sorry, you just wasted your money.